lawrencejews/aws_projects/aws-cdk/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk docs`        open CDK documentation
+NOTE: Create a GITHUB personal token for AWS amplify hosting with permissions for `admin hook`